-- Our promotional poster we provide printed copies in your Bike to School Week

-package, but you're welcome to print as many as you'd like by downloading a copy from our

-website

-- School calendars

-- School newsletters (see sample in appendix)

-- Parent letters (see sample in appendix)

-- Social media (see sample in appendix).
-Social graphics will also be available for download from our website.

-- Posters designed and created by students

-- Morning announcements
+- Our promotional poster we provide printed copies in your Bike to School Week package, but you're welcome to print as many as you'd like by downloading a copy from our website - School calendars - School newsletters (see sample in appendix) - Parent letters (see sample in appendix) - Social media (see sample in appendix).
+Social graphics will also be available for download from our website. - Posters designed and created by students - Morning announcements

-Bike to School Week 2018 at David Lloyd George Elementary, Vancouver
+Bike to School Week 2022 at St. Mary's Elementary, Vancouver